 Advertisement

-A guide to understanding the different types of this rare disease, and the different terms associated with it.
+A guide to understanding the different types of this rare disease and the different terms associated with it.

-Tumors are abnormal growths of tissue.
-Tenosynovial giant cell tumors, or TGCTs, are a rare type of tumor that occurs in the tissues in and around the joints, such as the synovium bursae and tendon sheath.
-Though typically benign—meaning they are not cancerous—TGCTs can cause pain, swelling, and stiffness in the affected joints, and in some cases, joint damage and disability.
-This disease is most common in adults between the ages of 25 and 40, though TGCTs can affect people of any age.
+Though typically benign—meaning they are not cancerous—TSGCTs can cause pain, swelling, and stiffness in the affected joints.
+In some cases, they can lead to joint damage and disability.
+This disease is most common in adults between the ages of 25 and 40 years old, though TSGCTs can affect people of any age.

-Types of TGCTs
+Types of TSGCTs

-The World Health Organization classifies TGCTs into two main subtypes: pigmented villonodular synovitis (PVNS) and giant cell tumor of the tendon sheath (GCTTS).
 While there are several differences between the two, the key terms to understand are localized and diffuse.

-Localized refers to an injury or disease that is confined to a specific area.
-Diffuse refers to an injury or disease that is spread over a wider area.
-With TGCTs, localized means a single mass or growth that affects one part of a joint, while diffuse means an abnormal growth pattern occurring in tissue throughout the joint.
+In regard to TSGCTs, localized means a single mass or growth that affects one part of a joint.
+Diffuse means an abnormal growth pattern occurring in tissue throughout the joint.

-GCTTS is typically localized, while PVNS follows a diffuse growth pattern (PVNS is also known as “diffuse-type giant cell tumor”).
+GCTTS is typically localized, while PVNS follows a diffuse growth pattern.
+(PVNS is also known as “diffuse-type giant cell tumor.”)

 PVNS is also more likely to recur after treatment.
 Surgery to remove the tumors is the most common treatment for both PVNS and GCTTS.
 Radiation therapy is sometimes used when all of a tumor cannot be removed through surgery.
 There are also several medications that are under development for the treatment of TGCTs.